luizfdias/waes-assignment/README.md

   BODY 2nd_data
 ```

-Here's a sample success response to both endpoints:
+Here is a sample success response to both endpoints:

 ```
   HTTP 201 Created